 Abraham 1980 AM – 2155 AM, contemporaneous with Noah, Shem, Nimrod, Eber, Jacob

-Key precept: Abraham is the father / spiritual leader for both the Nation of Israel and Gentile believers in the Promised Seed.
+Key precept: Abraham is the father / spiritual leader for all believers in the Promised Seed.

 Stepping stone on the path to eternal life: Align yourself with the right Father Figure.

 Isn’t it interesting that Abraham’s journeys covered the entire Cradle of Civilization during the renaissance of the gods’ pre-flood civilization.

 This is like Paul’s missionary journeys through the apogee of that same pagan civilization some 2000 years later.

 Is it incredible to think that Paul was following in the footsteps of Abraham when he became a missionary?
 Or is your embedded impression from Sunday School that Abraham just hung out raising sheep and cattle all his life with an occasional adventure?
 To get a good sense of what both missionaries were doing, parallel their lives with how missionaries operated 2,000 years after Paul.